 The most effective methods to reduce ACL injury risk is to strengthen the muscles that support the knee, including the quadriceps, hamstrings, hip adductors, and gluteus muscles and to do plyometric training.
 Plyometric training involves various jumping techniques, lateral bounding and lunges, sprinting and resistance training and helps to build strength, speed, agility and coordination.

 Athletes will also want to consider an evidence-based, sport-specific training program.
-These programs will not only help athletes lower their risk of an injury but will also improve their performance.
+These programs will not only help athletes lower their risk of injury but will also improve their performance.

 What to do when you experience an ACL injury